 Closing Preparations.
 Conversion does not occur prior to the Closing.

 The RCC sets out the requirements for Closing.
-Draft closing documents, including those listed in the RCC and any closing checklist provided by HUD, must be submitted to HUD for review prior to closing.
+Draft closing documents, including those listed in the RCC and in any closing checklist provided by HUD, must be submitted to HUD for review prior to closing.
 As indicated on the checklists, the closing package must contain financing documentation for programmatic and underwriting review purposes and evidence of title (and copies of title exception documents) and survey satisfactory to HUD.
-HUD forms of the closing documents, including HAP contracts, must be used.
+HUD forms of the closing documents must be used.
 Closing may not occur until all policy and legal issues are addressed to HUD’s satisfaction.
 After closing, HUD must receive fully executed versions of the closing documents, as directed by HUD.
 To facilitate closing, HUD may send documents to an escrow agent to hold in trust until all of HUD’s closing requirements, including the closing of any construction financing, have been met.

 In the event that construction or bridge financing will be used as part of the transaction financing, HUD will require evidence before closing of firm commitment for take-out or permanent financing conditional only to the completion of construction or term of the bridge financing.
 For transactions utilizing outside financing, HUD will require evidence that financing sources have closed and will be providing the contemplated funding.
 If the project is being financed with an FHA-insured loan, the closing requirements listed under the MAP Guide will apply.